 The exam was developed by a professional testing firm in conjunction with an independent task force including paralegals, lawyers, paralegal educators and content specialists from the general public who are legal advocates.
 It is administered by computer in a proctored testing facility, consists of 200 multiple-choice questions and must be completed in four hours, although many candidates complete it in two.

 The questions are not practice-area specific, but are hypothetical issues testing advanced application of general knowledge, paralegal experience, and critical analysis ability to identify the correct answer.
 The exam covers tasks that experienced paralegals routinely perform, regardless of the practice area or geographic region in which they live.
-These tasks were organized into 5 domains: Administration of Client Legal Matters (23%); Development of Client Legal Matters (30%); Factual and Legal Research (22%); Factual and Legal Writing (20.5%), and Office Administration (4.5%).
+These tasks were organized into 4 domains: Administration of Client Legal Matters (26 statements); Development of Client Legal Matters (29 statements); Factual Legal Research and Writing (32 statements), and Office Administration (18 statements).
 Ethics are included in all of the above domains, as are technology and terminology.

 Requirements to Sit for PACE

 Requirements for a paralegal to take PACE include work experience and education.
 The paralegal cannot have been convicted of a felony nor be under suspension, termination, or revocation of a certificate, registration, or license by any entity.
 Additionally, the candidate's experience must meet one of the following options: